Eragon783/HollowGuessr/README.md

 ## Acknowledgements

 A huge thank you to all the **incredible people and projects** whose work has made this site a reality! 🙏 For more shoutouts, check out the [HollowGuessr Acknowledgements Section](https://hollowguessr.alwaysdata.net/)!

+## License & Reuse Rights

+This website is completely free to use, copy, modify, and share — with no restrictions.
+All the code in this repository is provided without any license, because I want anyone to be able to do whatever they want with it.
+No attribution required, but feel free to give credit if you’d like 🙂